catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Write tests that reduce the toil of manually checking that your system works
-- Use tests to identify what parts of the system are broken/working
+- Use an automated test runner to further reduce that toil
 - Use a debugger to narrow down the source of bad behavior

 ::::::::::::::::::::::::::::::::::::::::::::::::